Skip to main content

 it will become for us the bread of life.”

-Let us go forward together, following the sign of the cross (like our Peruvian brothers and sisters), as members of this great family of Creation, and as workers of this good earth, filled with an abiding faith in Creation, and love for the Creator who made us.
+As we all continue this work, let us look for those signs in nature that point us to God for our source of inspiration--whether it be our daily or weekly reminders in the Eucharist, with the lived example set by St. Francis of Assisi, or whenever we get a glimpse of the night sky.
+Let us go forward together, following the sign of the cross like our Peruvians brothers and sisters, as members of this great family of Creation, and as workers of this good earth.
+May we be filled with an abiding faith in Creation and love for the Creator who made us.

 Comments